 I am working toward a conversational cw speed of 50-wpm but who knows how long that will take.
 I can qso at 40 with some ops now

 I currently use Ten Tec gear , consisting of the Omni Six Plus / Tuner / and Titan III amp on an as needed basis but have other gear available.
-The antenna is a 570 +/- foot long loop.
+The antenna is a 550 +/- foot long loop and trying to determine take-off angles on different bands.

 I am formerly , N9TNQ but had a call sign change as of 08JAN2013 to reflect call area.